HussainAther/philosophy/causality/emergence.md

 Gaps between successive relaxation times indicate groupings referring to mental states defined by partitions of neural states of increasing refinement.
 The first group is often sufficient for the distinction of "target" mental states.

+The eigenvectors corresponding to the eigenvalues of T span an eigenvector space, in which the measured PC-compactified states form a simplex.
+For instance, three leading eigenvalues allow a representation of neural states in a two-dimensional eigenvector space which yields a 2-simpex with 3 vertices (a triangle).
+Classifying the measured neural states according to their distance from the vertices of the simplex then leads to three clusters of neural data.
+They can be coded and identified in the PC-state space, where the clusters appear as non-intersecting convex sets distinguishing one normal state and one seizure state (composed of two substates).